AnyChart/docs.anychart.com/Stock_Charts/Series/Stick.md

 {sample}STOCK\_Stick\_01{sample}

-In the sample above we arranged data as an array of arrays.
-The next sample contains the same data, but this time it's arranged as an array of objects.
+The next sample contains the same data, arranged as an array of objects.

 ```
 // set the data